 Finnish National Agency for EducationBrochure on the recognition of a degreeLink redirects to another website

 Jobs that do not require specific training

-Not all jobs require specific training or degree level according to Finnish law.
-For example, a private sector employer usually assesses independently whether a foreign diploma or degree provides sufficient qualifications for the job.
+If a job does not by law require a specific eligibility, the employer assesses independently whether a foreign degree provides sufficient qualifications for the job.

 Finnish National Agency for EducationComparability of higher education degree levelsLink redirects to another website

 The authorities for each sector make decisions on the right to carry out a regulated profession or use the professional title.
-For example, in the social and health care sector, the decision is made by Valvira National Supervisory Authority for Welfare and Health, and in the education sector, it is made by the Finnish National Agency for Education.
+For example, in the health and social services sector, the decision is made by Valvira, and in the education sector, it is made by the Finnish National Agency for Education (Opetushallitus).
 The decision is subject to a charge.

-The website of the Finnish National Agency for Education has a list of regulated professions and the decision-making authorities.
+The website of the Finnish National Agency for Education (Opetushallitus) has a list of regulated professions and their decision-making authorities.

 Finnish National Agency for EducationRegulated professions and responsible authoritiesLink redirects to another website